justinglow/home-assistant-config/README.md

 # Devices

-Here's the stuff I use.
+Here's the stuff I use to control my home.
+It's a mixture of Z Wave and Wifi devices, all controlled by Home Assistant and the Amazon Echo for voice.

 ## Controller
 * Raspberry Pi 3 running Home Assistant